GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 #### Drill down with the performance tab

 The performance tab in Chrome's DevTools profiles all page behavior during a recorded period of time.
-When populated, a layer in the timeline labeled "experience" appears, which highlights layout shifts and the elements responsible for those shifts.
+When populated, a layer in the timeline labeled "experience" appears, which highlights layout shifts and the elements that shifted.

 <figure class="w-figure">
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/vCzfCMzllJfrbHw5up3j.png", alt="A screenshot of a populated performance tab in Chrome's DevTools.
 The interface shows a row labeled 'Experience', which shows a single layout shift.
 The layout shift is focused in the tab, with information about the layout shift (such as the duration) in the bottom pane.", width="800", height="509" %}